 Many kits also come with the tying material for a few common fly patterns.
 These are hit or miss in terms of value.
 The feathers, dubbing and hackle always seem to be sub-par.
 That is not to say the flies you tie with them won’t catch fish, they will.
 However, the lower quality material is just less enjoyable to work with and the end product is not as appealing to the human eye.

-There are several fly tying kits available on Amazon, but definitely do your research before picking one.
+There are several fly tying kits available online.
 If you live near a specialty fly shop, they may offer fly tying packages as well.

 Do I need fly tying lessons

 When I started tying flies as a kid, I just winged it.
 I started with whatever material I could find; yarn, sewing thread, craft feathers and even my dog’s hair.
 I plopped them on a standard fishing hook and guess what, I caught fish.